PARTHIB-DEB/Go-Tutorial/README.md

 ## Installation in linux (boot or WSL)

 - The previous installation procedure was only suitable for those , **who has not installed golang or written any go program in their system** 👶
+- Were they **official installtion steps** ?
+No , you want to see that ?
+Then click the link above .
+But remember , they didn't declare precisely about the installation 🚗
 - But it **lacks modularity** between different Go versions . ⏬
 - The steps were just INEFFICIENT , **NOT WRONG** ◀️
 - So in this week , I am going to publish a **blog post** where I will discuss the steps for **Hasselfree version management of Golang in Linux** ⭐